SunCCNY/NAIRR-SMLM/2DGauss_FFL_LD/README.md

 2D imaging, Gaussian point spread function (PSF), and low density (LD) of emitters.

 ## AI input and output
-Input: A data frame consisting of a set of point spread functions (PSF) produced by emitters through light diffraction.
+**Input**: A data frame consisting of a set of point spread functions (PSF) produced by emitters through light diffraction.

 [Show a figure of a data frame]

-Output: A set of 2D coordinates, each being an emitter's location, producing the data frame in the input.
+**Output**: A set of 2D coordinates, each being an emitter's location, producing the data frame in the input.

 [Show a figure of a set of emitter locations]